segmentio/segment-docs/src/connections/destinations/catalog/actions-cordial/index.md

 ### Updating contacts

-If you plan to create and update contacts in Cordial, define `upsertContact` destination action.
-In addition to `User Identities` field, the action defines `Contact Attributes` field.
+If you plan to create and update contacts in Cordial, define the `upsertContact` destination action.
+In addition to the `User Identities` field, the action defines the `Contact Attributes` field.
 This field defines an exclusive set of attributes that will be updated in a contact.
-Typically you map them from Segment traits, for example, `customerId <- traits.customerId`.
-For Cordial Classic destination these mappings are stored in Cordial's database, for Cordial (Actions) destination they become explicit in the `upsertContact` destination action mappings.
+Typically, you map them from Segment traits.
+For example, `customerId <- traits.customerId`.
+For the Cordial Classic destination, these mappings are stored in Cordial's database.
+In the Cordial (Actions) destination, they become explicit in the `upsertContact` destination action mappings.

 ### Sending events